drmrbrewer/openmeteo-data/README.md

 # openmeteo-data

-This repo can now be deleted... have the relevant content in the openmeteo-cron repo.
+This repo can now be deleted... have the relevant content in the openmeteo-cron repo (dem-90m subfolder).